octosoft/octoscan/README.md

 #### Ubuntu minimal install

 Some minimum ubuntu installs do not include Python by default.
-In that case you need to first install python-minimal.
+In that case, you need to first install python-minimal.

 ```bash
 sudo apt-get update